-Everyone, who has lived long enough, has gone on a guilt trip!
+Everyone who has lived long enough has gone on a guilt trip!

-As feeling beings, guilt is one of the best gifts God has placed in us.
+As feeling beings, guilt is one of the best gifts God has given us.
 It is a thermometer, an indicator which alerts us to abnormalities – the presence of sin – in our lives.
-A wrong response to sin plunges you into the quicksand of transferring blame from yourself, making excuses or needlessly and fruitlessly, atoning for your sins.
+A wrong response to it plunges you into the quicksand of transferring blame from yourself, making excuses or needlessly and fruitlessly atoning for your sins.

-Forgiveness can only be found in Jesus Christ.
+Ultimately, forgiveness can only be found in Jesus Christ.
 He is the atoning sacrifice for the sins of the world.
 Every sin!
 Any sin!
 If you own up, Jesus is ‘faithful and just to forgive and cleanse from all unrighteousness.’
 1 John 1:9.

 Let guilt take you back to God, to his mercy and grace!

 One key way I make the most of my day is to start the day off asking God for forgiveness for anything wrong I have done, said or thought about.

 Join the email list to make the most of your Everyday.